 The central region awards were presented by television personality Mr Clive Anderson.

-Andy Clewer from Ernst & Young’ Birmingham office said: "The level and quality of the candidates in this, the second year of the programme in this country, just goes to show that the region is a hotbed of flourishing entrepreneurial businesses."
+Andy Clewer from Ernst & Young’ Birmingham office said: "The level and quality of the candidates in this, the second year of the program in this country, just goes to show that the region is a hotbed of flourishing entrepreneurial businesses."

 "Entrepreneurs do not receive enough recognition and these awards are intended to redress the balance and to help in lobbying for a supportive environment for entrepreneurs."

-The programme was created in 1986 by Ernst & Young in the US, where it is now established as the premier awards scheme of its type.
+The program was created in 1986 by Ernst & Young in the US, where it is now established as the premier awards scheme of its type.
 This year the awards are taking place in 20 countries across five continents.

 UK winners will automatically become lifetime members of the Entrepreneur Of The Year Institute, a worldwide network of highly successful business people.